sv222/dockerfile-ssh-alpine/README.md

-# Dockerfile for creating test environment for SSH/Python/Alpine
+# Dockerfile for creating test environment with SSH/Python/Alpine

 This is a Dockerfile that creates an Alpine-based image with OpenSSH and Python3 installed.
 It also configures the SSH server to allow root login with an SSH key, and disables password authentication.

+It is often necessary to create a test instance of the server to test various scripts and utilities, such as Ansible.
+To do this quickly and without using virtual machines or cloud servers - you can use this Dockerfile.

 ## Prerequisites